michaelloudermilk/ml/Discovery-Troubleshooting.md

 Logs are stored in `/home/unms/data/logs/` or you can download logs from Web UI from **Settings** -> **Maintenance** -> **Download support info**

 UNMS update log is in file `/home/unms/data/update/update.log`

-You can use a script to generate a package with the latest logs and additional info required to troubleshoot UNMS issues, see [[Generating support files via CLI]]

 ## Troubleshooting domain name resolution issues